kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

       capacities it defines explicitly.

-    1. The `ConsumesCounter` field defines the capacities the device will draw from the capacity pool when allocated.
-Therefore, if this capacity isn't available in the pool, the device can not be allocated.
+    1. The `ConsumesCounter` field defines the capacities the device will draw from the counter set when allocated.
+Therefore, if this capacity isn't available in the counter set, the device can not be allocated.
 Only references to capacity pools in the same `ResourceSlice` is supported.

 1. Add a new field `PerDeviceNodeSelection` to the `ResourceSliceSpec` and the